rianmcguire/1brc-ruby/slides.md

 You can use GC stat total allocated objects to get the total number of objects that have been allocated so far, and you can compare it before and after to measure a particular block of code.

-I measure this line, and there are 4 allocations.
+I measured this line, and there are 4 allocations.
 Anyone got any guesses what they might be?

 array, 2x string, unfrozen string literal